Action-Sufficient Goal Representations: Discrete Cube: Exact Information-Theoretic Analysis

 \subsection{Environment Setup: The Discrete Cube}

-To enable exact information-theoretic analysis, we construct the \emph{Discrete Cube}, a $4\times 4$ grid environment that captures the structural essence of goal-conditioned manipulation in OGBench \cite{(OGBench)Park2025} \texttt{cube} tasks.
+We construct the \emph{Discrete Cube} (Figure~\ref{fig:discrete_cube}), a $4\times 4$ grid environment that captures the structural essence of goal-conditioned manipulation.
 The domain features an agent and two distinct cubes (Red and Blue).
 The state $s$ consists of the agent's coordinates, cube positions, and the gripper status (empty or holding a specific cube).
 The action space $\mathcal{A}$ comprises four directional movements and two manipulation primitives (\texttt{pick}, \texttt{place}).

 A goal $g$ specifies a target cube and its desired spatial coordinate.
 Success is achieved when the target cube reaches the goal position and is released.
-Crucially, the finite nature of this domain allows us to compute the \emph{exact} optimal value function $V^\star(s,g)$ and the optimal policy $P^\star(a|s, g)$ via Breadth-First Search (BFS) and derive precise conditional mutual information quantities without estimation error.
+Crucially, the finite nature of this domain allows us to compute the \emph{exact} optimal value function $V^\star(s,g)$ and the optimal policy $P^\star(a|s, g)$ via breath-first search (BFS) and derive precise conditional mutual information quantities without estimation error.